WE ARE OPEN!!

-We are excited to reopen our doors on July 15 and can’t wait to welcome you back to experience our collection and the stories they tell.
+We are excited to have reopened our doors and can’t wait to welcome you back to experience our collection and the stories they tell.
 Based on the health and safety guidelines provided by the City of Toronto, we have made some changes to keep our visitors and staff safe, all while enjoying the museum experience.
 These changes include increasing our cleaning program to include regularly disinfecting high touch areas, placing hand sanitizers throughout the museum, moving to a hands-free environment where possible, reduced seating in galleries/public spaces and new elevator/museum shop protocols.

 - Please book your tickets in advance using our online options.